emforrest/ECM2434_Group_Software_Engineering_Project/README.md

 source env/bin/activate
 ```

-First, make sure you're inside the sustainabilityGame directory.
-Then, use the following command to start the webserver:
+Then, move inside the sustainabilityGame directory if you're not already, and use the following command to start the webserver:

 ```shell
 cd sustainabilityGame